knative/specs/specs/eventing/overview.md

 through Knative Eventing to reference a event delivery destination.
 A Destination eventually resolves the supplied information to a URL, and may be a simple URL or relative to an **Addressable** object reference; it also supports a Kubernetes Service object reference (as a special case).
+An absolute URL in a Destination may be used to reference cluster-external resources such as a virtual machine or SaaS service.

 ### Event Source